-5 4 3 2 1 EXCELLENT VERY GOOD AVERAGE BELOW AVERAGE UNACCEPTABLE
+5 4 3 2 1 EXCELLENT VERY GOOD BELOW AVERAGE UNACCEPTABLE

-SKILL EVALUATION 5 4 3 2 1 What degree of interest does the student show in the work?
-How successful is the student in adjusting to the work situation?
+SKILL EVALUATION 5 1 3 12 1 SKILL EVALUATION 5 4 3 2 1 1.
+What degree of interest does the student show in the work?
+2. How successful is the student in adjusting to the work situation?
 3. What degree of initiative does the student display?
 4. What degree of originality does the student display 5.
 If in a group, how does a student perform as a member?
 6. Does the student show leadership qualities?
 7. How do you rate the student's ability to communicate?
 8. Does the student understand assignment given by the employer, orally and written?
 9. How do you rate the student theoretical knowledge?
 10. What was the student attendance record and generally dependability

-11. How does the student function under stress and what was his/her work capacity under this condition?
+11. How does the student function under stress

+and what was his/her work capacity under this condition?

+condition:

 12. Does a student have a positive attitude?

+positive attitude.

 13. How is the student personal grooming?

 14. Is the student responsible?

 15. Is the student safety conscious?

-16. How does a student handle conflict and how would you rate his/her capability to
+16. How does a student handle conflict and how would you rate his/her capability to negotiate?

 17. How good is the student's judgment?

 18. How would you rate the student learning ability?

 19. Does the student apply basic hygiene standards in the workplace?

 20. Does the student practice professionalism?

+Montor signatura

+Mentor signature: Date:

+Date:

-Mentor signature: Student signature:
+Student signature:

-Date: Date:
+Date: